The Device Attestation Becomes the Trust Layer

 The serious case for attestation should not be dismissed.

 A small public-interest site should not have to absorb automated abuse forever because the open web has a moral preference for anonymous clients.
 A game should be able to fight cheating.
 A bank should be able to notice a tampered app.
 A ticketing service should be able to slow bot purchases.
 A model API should be able to distinguish ordinary use from scripted abuse that turns free tiers into extraction engines.
 A government benefits portal should be able to resist credential-stuffing without forcing every user through an inaccessible puzzle.
+The goal should be humane friction: enough proof to reduce real harm, not enough ceremony to exclude ordinary users.

 Private tokens can be better than older bot defenses when they are narrow, unlinkable, optional, and paired with fallbacks.
 They can reduce fingerprinting pressure because the site does not need to collect as many raw device signals itself.
 They can reduce visible CAPTCHA labor.
 They can make abuse prevention less dependent on behavioral surveillance.
 They can let a server ask for proof of rough legitimacy rather than proof of name, face, address, or phone number.